FAQs

 Where are you based?

 Magenta House is located in the eclectic suburb of east Redfern, a stone's throw from Bourke St in Surry Hills.
 We operate in a live/work/create homespace in a tight-knit neighbourhood, so our address is provided to visitors for now.
-Through our practices, we remain indebted to the knowledge systems of First Nations peoples and we recognise Redfern's significant history as an epicentre for Aboriginal activism, education and creativity.
+Through our practices, we remain indebted to the knowledge systems carried across generations by First Nations peoples and we recognise Redfern's significant history as an epicentre for Aboriginal activism, education and creativity.

 Who runs Magenta House?